erichoutman/HelloWorldProject00/README.md

 # HelloWorldProject00
 #This is project00, Hello World.
+This is a test github project for my class.